 - 1/8 teaspoon ground cloves

 - In large bowl combine apples, sugar, brown sugar, cinnamon, ground cloves nutmeg and salt.
 Stir gently but well to combine.

-- Place in slow cooker and cook until mixture is thickened and dark brown: approximately 10 hours.
+- Place in the slow cooker and cook until on low until the mixture is thickened and dark brown: approximately 10 hours.
 Set the lid slightly off so the steam escapes and cook down to desired thickness.